Set up Pay by Bank with Noda

 A2A payments also improve UX.
 With pay-by-bank, users avoid manually entering their payment details, as the system redirects them from the payment page to their trusted bank’s interface.

-What is a Pay-by-Bank App?
+What Is a Pay-by-Bank App?

 Pay-by-bank UK apps differ from the overall pay-by-bank A2A payments.
 Major UK banks like Barclays and HSBC offer their own Pay-by-Bank apps, which function similarly to A2A, but they operate on a proprietary network rather than through the open banking infrastructure.
 Because these apps are managed by the banks themselves, they adhere to bank-specific rules, resulting in varying conditions for merchants.